Drug Science: Drugs Live

-Drugs Live: the ecstasy trial is a two-part TV documentary aired on Channel 4 on the 26 and 27 September 2012.
+Drugs Live: The Ecstasy Trial is a two-part TV documentary aired on Channel 4 on 26 and 27 September 2012.
 The program showed an fMRI study on the effects of MDMA (ecstasy) on the brain, which was funded by Channel 4.
-The main researchers on the study were DrugScience's Val Curran and David Nutt who also appeared as guests on the show.
+The main researchers on the study were Drug Science's Val Curran and David Nutt who also appeared as guests on the show.
 Curran and Nutt oversaw research at Imperial College London, in which volunteers took part in a double blind study, taking either 83 mg of MDMA or a placebo before going into the fMRI scanner.

 The documentary was presented by Christian Jessen and Jon Snow, and included debate on the harms of MDMA, as well as exhibiting the findings of the study.
 Some participants in the study also appeared on the show, including a vicar, an ex-soldier, writer Lionel Shriver, actor Keith Allen and former Liberal Democrat MP Evan Harris.

-Nutt and colleagues have said they are preparing to run the UK's first clinical trial of MDMA-assisted psychotherapy for the treatment of PTSD, based on the research from the study.